edgard/murailobot/memory-bank/activeContext.md

 - Error Recovery: Implement graceful degradation with partial success handling in batch operations
 - Concurrency Management: Use proper timeout contexts for long-running operations with clear duration
 - AI Prompting: Explicitly instruct the model on desired output formatting, including what *not* to include (e.g., input prefixes).
+- Enrich configuration struct at runtime with dynamic data (e.g., BotInfo) when feasible.

 **Learnings & Project Insights**
 - Consolidated error handling in batch operations significantly improves robustness and maintainability